The Watering Place: Come and be Filled with Encouragement for Homeschooling.

-- Another benefit is that teens who volunteer have an easier time of finding their first job because they have “experience” and good references.
+- Another benefit is that teens who volunteer have an easier time of finding their first job because they have “experience” with good references.

 Ways to Reach Out to Others

-- Fund raising for missionaries or missions trips.
+- Raise funds for missionaries or missions trips.
 Watch your church bulletin or newspaper for opportunities to help other groups.

-- Offering house cleaning to someone who needs help.
+- Offer house cleaning to someone who needs help.

-- Mow the lawn, take out the trash, or perform similar chores for someone who is not able, etc.
+- Mow the lawn, shovel snow, take out the trash, or perform similar chores for someone who is not able, etc.

-- Older teens who drive could offer to drive seniors to appointments and to shop for groceries and afterwards, help carry the groceries inside and put them away, if needed.
+- Offer to drive seniors to appointments or help shop for groceries and help carry the groceries inside and put them away, if needed.